Anderson localized states for the quasi-periodic nonlinear wave equation on $\mathbb Z^d$: Nonlinear Analysis

 \subsection{Proof of the Inductive Theorem}

-We assume that the Inductive Theorem holds for $r_0\leq l\leq r.$ We will prove it for $l=r+1.$ It suffices to establish ({\bf Hiv, c}) and ({\bf Hiv, d}), and the other inductive assumptions can be verified in a standard way (cf. \cite{BW08} and \cite{KLW23} for details).
+We assume that the Inductive Theorem holds for $r_0\leq l\leq r.$ We will prove it for $l=r+1.$ It suffices to establish ({\bf Hiv, c}) and ({\bf Hiv, d}), and the other inductive assumptions can be verified as in \cite{BW08} and \cite{KLW24}.
 For this purpose, we set $N=M^{r+1}$ and

 where $C'>1$ will be specified below.

 To establish ({\bf Hiv, c}), we first make approximations on $T_{q^{(l)}}$ for different $q^{(l)}$.
 It follows from

 and assumptions on $R_{M^r}H({q^{(r-1)}})R_{M^r}$ that $R_{M^r}H({q^{(r)}})R_{M^r}$ also satisfies essentially the estimates \eqref{hivc1} and \eqref{hivc2}.
 For the set we use $N_1$-regions to do estimates.
 We let